May 19 2021

 Deck care requires regular cleaning and staining of the wood using quality wood strippers and stain strippers.
 To avoid most of the damage a deck will take, it's important to use a reputable deck cleaner and brightener on it, and then a good fence stain or deck stain such as, “Stain & Seal Experts”.
 Firstly though, you'll need to inspect your deck for any damage.
 Anything you find will need to be repaired before you can start with cleaning and deck staining.

 You'll want to start by visually inspecting your deck.
-Don't forget to look underneath it, and check the posts and other hard to reach areas, too.
+Don't forget to look underneath it and check the posts and other hard to reach areas, too.
 These could all be hiding mold, wood rot, and other problems.
-Check for any cracks, or rotting.
+Check for any cracks or rotting.
 Remember, if you are regularly cleaning the wood with a reputable deck cleaner and brightener, and use a good deck stain, you should avoid most issues with rotting wood and posts.

-Cleaning And Staining Your Deck
+Cleaning and Staining Your Deck with a Deck Cleaner and Brightener

 Now it's time to clean your deck.
 You'll need to pick up the right deck cleaner and brightener for your deck.
 Different decks are made of different types of wood, so ensure that you have the right products for your wood type.